 Today, the School fields teams in the Brisbane Water Polo Incorporated (BWPI) competition, competing against other Brisbane school and club teams.
 Girls Grammar proudly benefits from the expertise of a range of experienced coaches, including Head Coach, Simon Daley, who has represented South Africa internationally, and coaches, Chloe Hogan and Zac Hudson, who currently coach Water Polo Queensland teams.

 Unfortunately, due to the COVID-19 outbreak, the 2019–20 BWPI competition concluded early; however, Girls Grammar Water Polo had a strong season with four teams finishing in top three positions.
 Many players’ efforts were recognised with 13 girls selected to state representative teams.
-Additionally, Isobel Lumley (11M) and Mary Comiskey (10B) were named in the U16 Australian Water Polo Squad.
+Additionally, Isobel Lumley (11M) was named in the U16 Australian Water Polo Squad.

 New Recruit: Lucy Comiskey (7B)